haocloo/Flowchart-Table/README.md

 E --> F1{"length >= 3 && width >= 1"}

-G11[/"Display'We would suggest you to choose Rectangle Shade with 12 seaters as the first choice.'"/] COUNT1["counter += 1"]
+G11[/"Display 'We would suggest you to choose Rectangle Shade <br> with 12 seaters as the first choice.' </br>"/] COUNT1["counter += 1"]

 F1 --> |"TRUE"|G11 --> COUNT1